Rice Purity Test (2026 Updated) – Check Your Score Instantly

 Frequently Asked Questions

-Yes, completely anonymous.
+Yes, the Rice Purity Test is completely anonymous.
 No personal information, answers, or data of any kind are collected or stored.
 You leave absolutely no trace behind.

 MPS stands for Member of the Preferred Sex — whichever gender you are personally attracted to.
 This term was chosen to make the test welcoming and relevant to everyone regardless of their sexual orientation.

-There is no good score or bad score.
+There is no “good” or “bad” rice purity score..
 Your number reflects your experiences and nothing else.
 It is not a competition and it is not a judgment of your character or your worth as a person.

 It was created by students at Rice University in 1924.
 They published it in The Rice Thresher, the university’s student newspaper, and it was first used during orientation week as a freshman bonding activity.